-When PhotoStructure encounters errors, it automatically sends a report to our error system, Sentry.
+When PhotoStructure encounters errors, it may automatically send a report to our error system, Sentry.

-These error reports include system information as well as recent log messages to help us determine both what resulted in the error and how to resolve it in the future.
+These error help us determine both what resulted in the error, and how to resolve it in the future.

 What’s included in an error report? #

 - Operating system (macOS, Linux distribution, Windows) and version/build

 - Hardware information (RAM free/used, and CPU make/model)